WalkerMao/walkermao.github.io/_posts/object-detection/posts/2022-02-05-object-detection-faster-r-cnn.md

 ## 1. Introduction

-Region proposal methods typically rely on inexpensive features and economical inference schemes.
-Selective Search, one of the most popular methods, greedily merges superpixels based on engineered low-level features.
+Selective Search, one of the most popular region proposal methods, is very slow.

 <div align='center'>
 <figure>